pazka/TitlesOfBabel/README.md

 # Secondary objective

-What to deploy  a full serverless code on AWS with Lambda expression with EventBridge Trigger and Twitter API + Authentication
+Deploy a full serverless code on AWS with *Lambda* and *EventBridge Trigger*.
+Also discover Twitter API + its authentication process

 All that to create a bot